Emeritus Professor Peter Smith

 Where there are large numbers of students, topic choice can be handled online.

-In the university represented by the sample list above, students can submit their preferences through a webpage, and are asked to specify their top four choices and rank them.
-Students are then allocated to topics and supervisors, with no guarantee that they will get their first choice – depending on whether certain topics are over-subscribed.
+Students can submit their preferences through a webpage, and asked to specify their top four choices and rank them.
+Students can then be allocated to topics and supervisors, with no guarantee that they will get their first choice – depending on whether certain topics are over-subscribed.

-It may be important to ensure that topics on offer are regularly refreshed, especially where past dissertations are made available to current students.
-If the same topics appear for too many successive years, there may be the obvious danger of plagiarism.
+It is helpful for students if a selection of past dissertations is made available to current students to provide some guidance on what is expected of them.
+However, if the same topics appear for too many successive years, there may be the obvious danger of plagiarism.
 Even where this does not extend to actual copying, there is the danger that students will simply adopt the same dissertation structure as used by previous students rather than working through this part of the process on their own.

-Increasingly, legislation is impinging on the dissertation process, and students may all now be required to complete risk assessments before they start their research.
-The impetus from this comes from Health and Safety legislation in place since 1992, and universities are now beginning to require such assessments for undergraduate and postgraduate students undertaking research.
+Legislation impinges on the dissertation process, and students may all be required to complete risk assessments before they start their research.
+The impetus from this comes from Health and Safety legislation in place since 1992, and many universities require such assessments for undergraduate and postgraduate students undertaking research.
 The need for this is perhaps more obvious where students are carrying out experiments in the physical sciences, but may also be important in the social sciences.
-There may also be a need to seek ethics approval, especially where research involves the use of human subjects.
+There may also be a need to seek ethics approval, especially where research involves the use of human subjects, for example, where students intend to undertake surveys or to conduct experiments using human participants.

 Given that most economics dissertations tend to be desk studies that do not involve the use of human subjects, the bureaucracy may be viewed as superfluous.
-Nonetheless, compliance with the law is seen by most institutions as being essential.
+Nonetheless, compliance with the law is essential.
 This may be especially important where economics as a discipline is part of a wider School of Social Sciences.
 Sociologists who decide to interview local drug dealers as part of their dissertation research clearly face rather different risks and ethical issues than an economist who decides to estimate a consumption function from macro data.

-Sample forms can be viewed in the Appendices.
+Sample forms can be viewed in Appendix 2.
 The ethics form is designed for a School of Social Sciences.
 The expectation is that the vast majority of economics projects will qualify to skip from question 1 to question 15, thus minimising the paperwork whilst still complying with the demands of the legislation.

 Given the requirements of the Data Protection Act, it is also advisable to ask students to give permission for their completed dissertations to be made available within the university for succeeding generations of students.
 This then allows a database of previous dissertations to be mounted on an internal website or a Virtual Learning Environment (VLE) such as Blackboard or Moodle.

 It is also important at the outset to be absolutely clear about some aspects of the dissertation.
 In particular, students seem to get very exercised about word length.
-In many UK undergraduate economics programmes, the dissertation counts as a double module in the final year – typically 30 CATS, or a quarter of the assessment for the year.
+In many UK undergraduate economics programmes, the dissertation counts as a double module in the final year – for example, 15 ECTS, or a quarter of the assessment for the year.
 Given the importance of this piece of work (especially where the final year carries a heavy weight), it is probably appropriate for the dissertation to carry a word length of 7,500 to 10,000 words.
+Notice that this may depend on institutional demands set by your School, Faculty or at University level.

 The provision of good supervision is crucial to the success of the dissertation.
 In many institutions facing increasing student numbers, the amount of contact between staff and students on a one-to-one basis is in decline.
 Indeed, it may be that the supervision of the dissertation provides the single most important opportunity for students to interact on a personal basis with a member of the academic staff.
 Some students may be intimidated by this, but if the relationship works, it can be mutually rewarding as an educational experience.